vmware/terraform-provider-nsxt/website/docs/r/firewall_section.html.markdown

 # nsxt_firewall_section

-Provides a resource to configure firewall section on NSX-T manager
+This resource provides a way to configure a firewall section on the NSX manager.
+A firewall section is a collection of firewall rules that are grouped together.

 ## Example Usage